 Ad valorem taxes become delinquent on April 1st following the year in which they are assessed.
-On or before June 1st, tax certificates are offered at auction on all delinquent property.
+On or before June 1st, tax certificates are offered at auction on delinquent properties.
 Proceeds from tax certificates sold are recorded as current taxes.
 Taxes on the unsold tax certificate properties are considered delinquent and any subsequent collections are recorded as delinquent taxes.